 Our statement sets out the approach that ISG plc and its subsidiary companies have either already taken during the financial year to 31 December 2018, or intend to take during the current financial year, to prevent modern slavery and human trafficking in its business and supply chains.

 We are seeking to apply the policies and procedures detailed in this statement across relevant parts of the group but acknowledge it may take time to achieve consistent standards, especially overseas and within our supply chains.

 ISG is a dynamic global construction services company.
 Our people specialise in fit out, technology, construction and development and are dedicated to delivering places that help people and businesses thrive.

-With a worldwide turnover of c. £1.7 billion for the financial year ended 31 December 2017, and an employee base of just under 3,000, we have operations in 20+ countries.
-Our operations are predominantly based in the UK but we also have businesses in Europe, the Middle East, Asia and Brazil.
-We are also in the process of entering the U.S. market as part of our overall expansion plans.
+With a worldwide turnover of c. £2.2 billion for the financial year ended 31 December 2018, and an employee base of just under 3,000, we have operations in 20+ countries.
+Our operations are predominantly based in the UK, but we also have businesses in Europe, the Middle East, Asia and Brazil.

 ISG has historically been managed on a decentralised basis.
 However, in the more recent history of the group, various changes have been made to centralise certain key functions and to better align each of the group businesses.